hstarorg/musical/README.md

 # using npm
 npm start

-# OR using Yarn
+# OR using Pnpm
-yarn start
+pnpm start
 ```

 ## Step 2: Start your Application